oncomouse/rake-and-pandoc/Readme.md

 ## Quick Start

-If you want to quickly get started with this Rakefile, you need to install ruby (should be included on OSX and Linux) andinstall Rake (run `gem install rake`).
+If you want to quickly get started with this Rakefile, you need to install ruby (should be included on OSX and Linux) and install Rake (run `gem install rake`).
 Then, follow these quick points:

 1. Chapters should be named starting with numbers and stored in the `chapters/` directory (for example: `my-awesome-book/chapters/01-introduction.md`).
 	* The name after the numbers is entirely up to you!